Marukyu/fmcomposer/resources/readme.txt

 *** Changelog ***

+v1.6 (2018-04-10)
+	- [Fix] Rendering is now anti-aliased for non-round DPI screens (eg. 120 DPI)
+	- [Fix] Glitchy 24-bit FLAC export / Wrong duration on VBR MP3 export
+	- [Fix] The textbox had some edge cases that could lead to a crash

 v1.5 (2018-04-04)
 	- [Feature] Export bit depth choice for WAVE and FLAC exports
 	- [Feature] Actions done through the right click menu in patterns are now undoable